Mount Desert Island, Maine

 Many visitors to the area, as well as those about to visit, are confused about how to pronounce the word “Desert” as used in Mount Desert Island.
 By most who live in Maine, it is pronounced more like “Dessert” as in a cookie or a piece of pie.
 More often than not, the second syllable is accented as in “de-ZERT” following the French manor of speaking.

-If we viewed the island from the air (a look at the Acadia map will do), we would notice north and south aligned gouges scooped out of the land as if by a very large hand.
-Indeed!
-In this case, the hand was that of a huge, slow moving, continental glacier over a mile high,... almost 2 miles thick in some places.
+If we viewed the island from the air, we would notice north and south aligned gouges scooped out of the land as if by a very large hand.
+In this case, the hand was a huge, slow moving, continental glacier over a mile high.
 When this giant glacier finally melted and retreated, it left rounded and bare mountain tops, elongated ponds and lakes, many boulders, and the seven mile long Somes Sound.
-(Once designated as a fjord, it is now, more accurately, called a fjard.)
+(Once designated a fjord, now, more accurately called a fjard.)

-A good place to see the impact that these enormous glaciers had on the land is with the distinctive shape of Sheep Porcupine Island, located offshore to the northeast of Bar Harbor.
-It is easier to see because of its smaller scale.
-Elsewhere on Mount Desert Island is the massive Cadillac Mountain.
-Even after being sheared off by the glaciers, it remains the highest point along the North Atlantic Seaboard at 1,530 feet (466.34m) above sea level and provides spectacular panoramic views of the land, ocean, and communities far below.
+A good place to see the impact that these enormous glaciers had on the land is in the distinctive teardrop shape of Sheep Porcupine Island, located offshore to the northeast of Bar Harbor.
+Mount Desert Island's own Cadillac Mountain owes it rounded summit to this as well.
+Even after being sheared off by the glaciers, it remains the highest point along the North Atlantic Seaboard at 1,530 feet (466.34m) above sea level.

 The First Inhabitants

-To the original coastal Abnaki Indians, Mount Desert Island was known as “Pemetic” (the sloping land).
+To the original coastal Abnaki Indians (shorter term for Abenaki), Mount Desert Island was known as “Pemetic” (the sloping land).
 Historical accounts said that the Abnaki's permanent villages were located on the mainland and that they regularly fished and gathered shellfish from MDI in the warmer months.
-However, recent Archeological evidence supports just the opposite scenario.
-The more temperate coastal weather kept them in places like Mount Desert Island during winter months.
-In the spring, they ventured further inland to hunt and fish for the salmon in the rivers that were returning to spawn.
-(See Abbe Museum for this history.)
-The island got its current name from the French explorer Champlain who's ship ran aground here in 1604 AD.
-(Refer to the story about the “Spindle” on the Otter Cliff page.)
+However, recent Archaeological evidence supports just the opposite.
+The more temperate coastal weather kept them in places like MDI during winter months.
+In the spring, they ventured inland to hunt and fish for the salmon that were returning to the rivers to spawn.
+(See Abbe Museum for history.)
+The island got its current name from the French explorer Champlain who's ship ran aground here in 1604.
+(Refer to story about the “Spindle” on the Otter Cliff page.)
 Champlain was so struck by the appearance of the mountains on the island that he named it "Isle des Monts Desert," or "Island of barren Mountains."
-Today, MDI is best known as the home of Acadia National Park, where land and sea, mountains and shore, meet in a natural and spectacular setting.

 • Some famous past and present residents include:

-• At 108 square miles (280 km2), it is Maine's largest island, and 2nd largest on US Eastern Seaboard.
+• At 108 square miles (280 km2), MDI is Maine's largest island, and 2nd largest on US Eastern Seaboard.

-• As mentioned above in detail, MDI has 4 municipalities and multiple villages.
+• As mentioned above, MDI has 4 municipalities and multiple villages.

-• The last glacial period impacting this area ended about 18,000 years ago.
+• The last glacier to impact this area was about 18,000 years ago.

 • Large glaciers moved across the land at a snails pace of only a few yards per year.

-• Metamorphic, sedimentary, and igneous rocks can all be found on MDI.
+• Metamorphic, sedimentary, and igneous rocks can be found on MDI.

 • Local mountains had an east-west orientation prior to the last glacial period.
 It changed to north-south.